Caellwyn/ANOVA_ds-west-082420/README.md

 ## Trios:
-Take 2 minutes in groups of 3 to discuss which of these following trios would have high f-stats, and which would have low.
+Take 5 minutes in groups of 3 to discuss which of these following trios would have high f-stats, and which would have low.

 Plot them if, if that would help.

-Run the f_oneway funciton scypy.stats to check your conclusions
+Run the f_oneway function scypy.stats to check your conclusions

 ```python